Skip to contents

 x

-lm object
+lm or glm object

 df_old